datuxer/react-multi-platform/README.md

-NOTE: Last commit updates to RN 0.26RC si react 15.
-Tested only on Android, Electron and Web under Windows.
+NOTE: Last commit tested only on Android, Electron and Web under Windows.

 # WIP
 This repo is currently under active development and is prone to not quite working 100%.
 Docs may or may not be updated.